borvelt/firefly/ReadMe.md

 - **web**: You should place your assets, views, and your uploads and attachments should be here.

+### Configurations

+`app/configs/Bootstrap.php` will config whole project, twig, stapler, eloquent.
+Your job is done with this.

+`app/configs/Config.php` this file contain views, controllers and other parts directory address and other firefly configurations.
+In most cases you don't need this.

+`app/configs/Database.php` Set your database configurations here.

+### Controllers

+We should call controllers from slim request handler.
+Please create your application controllers under `app/controllers`

+### Languages

+Put your languages array `key=>value` separate by files, in `app/languages`

+### Rules

+Create validation rules in `app/rules`, name of file will use in your application.

+### Models, Migrations and Seeding

+Migration files will generate in `app/migrations`

+Create your application model files in `app/models`

 ## Usage

+### Start

 You can serve this project with apache or every web server you want.
 Starting point is index.php in root directory.
 You can simply run php dev server: